 \item \textbf{A single hidden layer}: The hidden layer of an FNN allows it to learn nonlinear relationships between input vector $\boldsymbol{w}_{i^*,\mu}$ and output vector $\boldsymbol{o}$.
 Mathematically, a single hidden layer consists of $N$ neurons.
 The weight matrix that represents the connection strength between the input vector and the neurons in the hidden layer is $\boldsymbol{v}^\textrm{in} \in \mathbb{R}^{N\times W}$.
 Meanwhile, the weight matrix that captures the strengths of the connections between the neurons in the hidden layer and the output vector is $\boldsymbol{v}^\textrm{out} \in \mathbb{N}^{W\times N}$. \end{itemize}

-Given the components of the FNN, next, we introduce the use of FNNs to predict each user's local FL model.
-The states of the neurons in the hidden layer are given by:
+Given the components of the {MLP}, next, we introduce the use of {MLP} to predict each user's local FL model.
+The states of the neurons in the hidden layer are given by

 where $\sigma\left(\boldsymbol{x}\right)=\frac{2}{{1 + \exp \left( { - 2\boldsymbol{x}} \right)}} - 1$ and $\boldsymbol{b}_\vartheta \in \mathbb{R}^{N \times 1}$ is the bias.
 Given the neuron states, we can obtain the output of the FNN, as follows: